 Dubbeldam Architecture + Design fully commits to connectivity with this incredible home in Toronto’s Bennington Heights

-In the latest Best New Homes issue of Designlines, we shared a residential space that has recently inspired us – a stairwell with sapele curves and views for days.
+In our 2019 Best New Homes issue, we shared a residential space that inspired us – a stairwell with sapele curves and views for days.
 It was just a taste of Heather Dubbeldam‘s latest biophilic design, and because Garden Circle House has so much flavour, we thought we’d show you how the whole home comes together around this show-stopping feature, and connects to its surrounding environment.

 Biophilic design, in architecture, incorporates natural materials (including light and vegetation), views and other experiences of the natural world into the modern built environment.
 This means not only being incredibly sensitive to a site, but, inside, simulating the environment in ways that promote well-being.
 So how did Heather Dubbeldam and her team do this?

 The two-storey house is in Toronto’s Bennington Heights neighbourhood, not far from the lush grounds of Mount Pleasant Cemetery and the Beltline Trail.
 Clearly it was important to Dubbeldam’s clients – a family of four – to maximize views of the greenery and inject their new home with the calm the area affords.
 Another ask: sustainability.
 And so it begins outdoors, with some serious curb appeal, where robust native plantings in the front yard and overhangs soften the locally-sourced brick, stone and wood cladding.
 The low-slung house (built by Mazenga) responds to the site and its context by mimicking the scale, proportions and local building traditions of the neighbouring homes.